 Extracts location information from IP addresses by using 3rd-party databases.
 This command supports IPv4 and IPv6.

-The IP address field in your events, that you specify in the
+The IP address that you specify in the

 ip-address-fieldname argument, is looked up in the database.
 Fields from that database that contain location information are added to each event.
 The setting used for the

 allfields argument determines which fields are added to the events.

 Because all the information might not be available for each IP address, an event can have empty field values.

 For IP addresses which do not have a location, such as internal addresses, no fields are added.

 iplocation [prefix=<string>] [allfields=<bool>] [lang=<string>] <ip-address-fieldname>